yeungpinghei/yeungpinghei.github.io/README.md

 In the next section, I will provide a step-by-step guide on how I used GAMM to analyze me data.

 ---
-I will present my findings at ICPhS 2023 this August, so please come if you want to know more about my study!
+I will present my findings at <a href="https://www.icphs2023.org/">ICPhS 2023</a> this August, so please come if you want to know more about my study!
 My paper is titled *"Contact-induced tonogenesis in Hong Kong English"* and it should be available soon on the conference website.

 ---